The Battle in Mosul Continues

 Samaritan's Purse is treating the injured and providing relief to those displaced by conflict

 Christian medical personnel are urgently needed to staff the hospital for deployments of three weeks or longer.
 Particular needs include trauma/general surgeons, anesthesiologists, emergency medicine physicians, operating room nurses, intensive care unit nurses, surgical technicians, and operating room sterilization staff.
 In addition, anesthesiologists and nurse anesthetists are needed immediately.
 Learn more here.

 Equipped with an emergency room, two operating rooms, more than 50 beds, and dozens of staff, our facility provides immediate medical care and surgical aid for patients who otherwise may lose their lives before they can reach the nearest established medical center in Erbil, one to two hours away.
 Our hospital is the closest trauma center to frontline fighting and is operated in partnership with the Iraqi Ministry of Health.

 The hospital arrived in Iraq on Christmas Day via chartered 747 from Greensboro, North Carolina.
 The plane also brought 5,000 hygiene kits; 5,000 cooking kits (including cooking pots and serving utensils); and 400 rolls of shelter plastic to aid those who have fled from the fighting.

 Samaritan’s Purse continues to provide physical and spiritual relief to the people of northern Iraq in other ways as well.
 In partnership with the World Food Programme, we are distributing food to thousands of families in multiple evacuee camps.
 Monthly rations of salt, sugar, cooking oil, chickpeas, rice, flour, and beans provide much needed sustenance to those who have left nearly everything to flee for their lives.
 We have also distributed hundreds of cook stoves to give the displaced a means to turn their staples into meals as well as thousands of jerrycans to transport their stove fuel.
 Food has also been provided to those returning to villages affected by the past two years of conflict.
-Samaritan's Purse has distributed a total of 3,100 metric tons of food so far in this response.
+Samaritan's Purse has distributed around 3,000 metric tons of food so far in this response.